Cupid Crunch

 Variations

-• Mummy Munch - create a Halloween Snack Mix by coloring the white chocolate orange or purple and add Halloween M&Ms or Reece's pieces and Halloween sprinkles
+• Mummy Munch - create a Halloween Snack Mix by coloring the melted white chocolate orange or purple and add Halloween M&M candies or Reece's pieces and Halloween sprinkles.

 • Reindeer Food or Elf Crunch - Festive red and green candies and chocolate along with festive sprinkles make the perfect Christmas snack mix to share with kids and adults.